ch2i/iC880A-Raspberry-PI/README.md

 - I2C and Grove connectors to be able to add internal/external sensors
 - Footprint for DC/DC step down if you want to do some simple [POE splitter][16] to power the whole thing
 - Footprint for a simple Lora module such as RFM95 that can be used a Single Channel Gateway or also act as a Lora Node
-- DC Barrel connector and terminal block
+- Power with DC Barrel connector and terminal block
-- Four GPIO Led
+- Four visual GPIO Led
 - Footprint for DHT1x Temperature/Humidity sensors
 - Easy to build, 0805 or PTH components
 - Holes to fix board on enclosure or other support